Is Trump White House preparing to treat press as 'opposition party'?

 Spicer, asked by CNN on Sunday if he agreed with that unnamed official, said, "I respect the role of the press in our democracy."

-CNN's Jim Acosta and Jeremy Diamond contributed reporting.
+CNN's Jim Acosta, Jeremy Diamond and Sara Murray contributed reporting.